VictorSully79/data-structures-and-algorithms-Python/python/code_challenges/BLOG.md

 `FOR i = 1 to arr.length`

-Then set a vadriable for i -1
+Then set a variable for i -1

 `int j <-- i - 1`